- Hike through the nature reserves of Chicaque and Chingaza near Bogotá

 Once you've finished the tour, you are free to roam around the city center on your own.
 We recommend taking a cable car up to Monserrate to get one of the best views of Bogotá, spending time at the Gold Museum—which houses the largest collection of pre-Columbian gold artifacts in the world—or simply walking around the colorful streets of La Candelaria.

-Day 3: Hike to forests and waterfalls in Chicaque Natural Park
+Day 3: Hike Forests & Waterfalls in Chicaque Natural Park Forest

 While admiring the views, your guide will help you understand the geologic history of the park.
 In this area, you'll notice that the rocks are mostly black.
 This is because of the region's high concentration of carbon.
 You'll also learn about the air currents formed by strong temperature changes, which allow you to see vultures and eagles flying over the valleys.